greim/Backbone-Subscriptions/readme.md

 Backbone.Subscriptions.publish('foo', 'x', true); // won't be handled by above
 ```

-### `view.method(event)`
+#### Handler methods

-Handlers for channel events are just plain old Backbone view methods.
+handler methods are plain old view methods like any other backbone view method.
-It gets passed an event object and any other parameters that were supplied in the call to the publish method.
+They get passed an event object as the first parameter.
+Any subsequent arguments are passed along as well.

 ## Use case examples